-This program provides a tax increment grant which refunds the municipal portion of the property taxes based on the difference between the pre-project assessed value and the post-project assessed value.
-The grant runs for nine years and refunds 100% of the difference in tax rates for the first five years.
-In years six to nine the refund is reduced by 20% each year (80% in year six, 60% in year seven, and so on), phasing out the grant entirely on the tenth year after reassessment.
-The refunds are also capped at a maximum grant amount which is based on the cost of the redevelopment and the grant will end early if this amount is reached.
-If a property is redeveloped and there is no increase in assessment then there will be no grant provided.
+This program provides a tax increment grant which refunds the municipal portion of the property taxes based on the difference between pre-development assessed value and the post development assessed value.
+The grant runs for nine years, providing a 100% refund of the tax differential for the first five years, 80% in year six, 60% in year seven, 40% in year eight, 20% in year nine, with full taxes being paid by the applicant in year 10.
+The total grant cannot exceed the total cost of the redevelopment and the grant will end early if that situation occurs.
+For properties that are designated under the Ontario Heritage Act or eligible properties that the proponent is willing to have designated, the 100% tax differential portion of the grant lasts an additional five years, with the grant concluding after 14 years as opposed to nine for other properties.